Knock airport pulls back losses on record passenger numbers

 Numbers

-In 2019, the airport expects passenger numbers to reach 800,000 thanks to a new service with Ryanair to Cologne and additional capacity on services to Barcelona, Alicante and Bristol, a spokesman told The Irish Times.
+In 2019, the airport expects passenger numbers to reach 800,000 thanks to a new Ryanair service to Cologne and additional capacity on services to Barcelona, Alicante and Bristol, a spokesman told The Irish Times.

 While passenger numbers are increasing, Knock has a series of infrastructural upgrades in the pipeline, including a runway overlay and an upgrade of its instrument landing system, which takes place in May 2019.

-Although reliant on Government support, Knock’s cash and bank balances increased by 114 per cent to €10.1 million last year after investment from seven local authorities in return for a 17.5 per cent stake.
-That investment will support wort on critical infrastructure and development of new route access, a spokesman said.
+Although reliant on government support, Knock’s cash and bank balances increased by 114 per cent to €10.1 million last year after investment from seven local authorities in return for a 17.5 per cent stake.
+That investment will support work on critical infrastructure and development of new route access, a spokesman said.